dabronc/hyperf/README.md

    - **(many more...)**
 * **Boost:** Fast customized configuration overlay of the standard HyPerf Linux environment, which includes:
-   - **HYPERF.VIMRC.vim**         -- Standard Vim pre-config for the Vim editor
+   - **HYPERF.VIMRC.vim**         -- Powerful Vim pre-config for the Vim editor
-   - **HYPERF.BASHRC.sh**         -- Standard Bash pre-config for the Linux Bash env
+   - **HYPERF.BASHRC.sh**         -- Powerful Bash pre-config for the Linux Bash env
-   - **HYPERF.INPUTRC.sh**        -- Standard Bash readline pre-configuration
+   - **HYPERF.INPUTRC.sh**        -- Powerful Bash readline pre-configuration
    - **EXAMPLE.CYGWIN.BASHRC.sh** -- Example Cygwin Bash pre-configuration
 * **Freecans:** A suite of various, handy, CLI-extending tools such as:
    - **Jail_Tools:**              Tools for use with jailbird
    - **Jic:**                     Easy, incremental, backup, troubleshooting, & recovery system
    - **Mobile_Home:**             Personal root (& other) home directory, on shared systems
    - **Demo_System:**             Simple text-based recorder for demos and such
-   - **Type4me:**                 Auto-typing system for use with demo-systems demos
+   - **Type4me:**                 Auto-typing system for use with demo-system demos
    - **Dmap:**                    Dynamic registration tool for system ports, serial numbers, etc.
    - **Linprep:**                 System prep script for use with cloned VMs
    - **Nwfix:**                   Dynamic network fix script, for use with cluster nodes